 Innovation and creativity

 Dubio has the ability to form creations that were previously impossible with a conventional brick.
-“You get one brick, but it looks like two surprisingly thin bricks stacked on top of each other.
+“You get one brick, but it looks like two or three surprisingly thin bricks stacked on top of each other.
 They are so thin that you can’t produce them the traditional hand moulded way.”
 Says Joeri Gevers, managing director at Nelissen Bricks.
 According to him, the innovative concept offers limitless possibilities: ”vertical, horizontal or even wavy shadow gaps, everything is possible.
 You can place this brick vertically, horizontally or even in irregular bond.
 Dubio offers the possibility for the architect to use his creativity in a completely new way.”

 The N70 brick will form the basis of the new Dubio Brick.
 This slim brick is three centimetres thinner than a standard brick which leaves extra space for wall insulation or plain liveable space.
 If Dubio is used in a construction project, then the total amount of required bricks is 30% less than when conventional bricks are used which in turn results in a 30% cost reduction logistically.
 This way, the brick manufacturer offers architects the possibility to combine aesthetics and sustainability.